Wandalen/wTools/module/core/data_fmt/docs/pattern/001_three_layer_architecture.md

 #### Layer 1: Data (TreeNode)

 `TreeNode< T >` is the single data structure serving both hierarchical and tabular use cases.
-Hierarchical trees use `data = None` for directories and `data = Some(T)` for files.
+Hierarchical trees use absent data for directory nodes and present data for leaf nodes.
 Table-shaped trees encode rows as children of root, with each row's children named after columns.

 #### Layer 2: Builders and Traits